 Nothing is more devastating or life-changing than the untimely death of a loved one.
 If the tragedy was caused by the carelessness of another person, the event can seem even more heartbreaking.
 In many of these cases, family members of the deceased person choose to bring a wrongful death claim against the party whose negligent or wrongful acts resulted in the death of their loved one.
-For over 30 years, injury lawyer Vann H. Slatter has represented grieving families in Los Angeles and the surrounding cities who are seeking legal guidance after a fatal accident.Pursuing a Wrongful Death Claim in California
+For over 30 years, Los Angeles wrongful death lawyer Vann H. Slatter has represented grieving families who are seeking legal guidance after a fatal accident.Pursuing a Wrongful Death Claim in California